localgod/console-color/README.md

 **console-color** makes it simple to work with ANSI color codes in you console.

-## Base methods
+### Base methods
 **escape($string)**
-Escapes % so they don't get interpreted as color codes

-Takes a string as an argument and returns the escaped string.
+: Escapes % so they don't get interpreted as color codes; Takes a string as an argument and returns the escaped string.

 **convert($string, $colored = true))**
-Transform color codes into ANSI control codes
+: Transform color codes whithin supplied string into ANSI control codes

-Converts color codes in the format %y (for yellow) into ansi-control codes.

-First param is the string to convert
-Second is an optional flag if colors should be used.

-If set to false, the color codes will just be removed (and %% will be transformed into %)

-The transformed string is returned.

-## Magic methods
+### Magic methods

 For each of the colors supported you can call:

  * {colorname}Normal($string)
  * {colorname}Bright($string)
  * {colorname}Background($string)

 to quickly format the string accordingly.

-## Code conversion table
+### Code conversion table

 <table>
 	<thead>